dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type and arguments to construct :class:`ReferenceBase` implementation.
 Defaults to construct :class:`Reference` instance.

-The reference instance is constructed from this data and reference image from ``ref_path`` field.
+The reference instance is constructed from this field and reference image from ``ref_path`` field.

 .. _config-ref-type: